panter/ra-data-prisma/packages/dataprovider/README.md

   },
 })
 ```
-Now you have a new virtual resource `AllParticipantsToInvoice` that can be used to display a List or for one record. (notice: update/create/delete is currently not specified, so use it read-only) and it will have exactly this data.
+Now you have a new virtual resource `ParticipantsToInvoice` that can be used to display a List or for one record. (notice: update/create/delete is currently not specified, so use it read-only) and it will have exactly this data.

 There are two ways you can use this new virtual resource.
 If you want to use it with React-Admin's query hooks (`useQuery, useGetList, useGetOne`), you need to add this as a new `<Resource>`, because these hooks rely on Redux store and it will throw an error if the resource is unknown:
 ```jsx